rhjohnstone/raspberry-pi-cat-detector/README.md

 ## Basic Logic

+The Doorbell will send me a text alert when the cat wants inside.
+It will only do that if a cat is heard **and** seen.
-The Doorbell listens for a cat and then looks for it.
-The Doorbell is always listening, but it doesn't look for a cat until it hears meowing.
-If dark outside, an LED strip will be used to illuminate the process.
+It is always listening, but the Doorbell doesn't look for a cat until it hears meowing.
+An LED strip will be lit to aid the camera if dark outside.

 ## Logic Detail